 13. Prepare Smoothie Bags Ahead of Time – Make frozen smoothie packs every Sunday to last the whole week.
 In the bags place several pre-chopped fruits and at least one green veggie.
 When you’re ready to enjoy a smoothie just pick a bag and blend.
 Simple and quick.
 Add almond milk and a scoop of your favorite protein powder when it’s time to make them and you’ve got an instant healthy and great tasting afternoon smoothie for your children.

-Snack time for your children doesn’t have to be laden with chemicals often found in pre-packaged foods, high-fructose corn syrup or refined sugar.
+Snack time for your children doesn’t have to be full of harmful chemicals often found in pre-packaged foods, high-fructose corn syrup or refined sugar.
 Include your children in the planning and preparation.
 They will enjoy the time spent with Mom or Dad and you will be teaching them important healthy eating habits even when all they want is a quick snack.
+Healthy Summer Snacks Rock!!